What perks and benefits should you be offering to your remote employees?

 72. Property buying assistance

 Many of your workers might be looking to invest in real estate.
 Provide them with support in purchasing property and guide them in making informed choices.
 Also, You can also use real estate CRM to easily automate communication & manage leads, put daily tasks on auto-pilot, and improve everyday productivity.
+Additionally, you can also leverage real estate software development to enhance their experience.

 73. Home furniture buying assistance